AlexandreMrozinski/Resume/README.md

 ### **Microbiologist Student**

 #### Summary :
-Specializing in antimicrobial resistance (AMR) as applied to both environmental and medical contexts, I have developed extensive experience in bacterial culture, molecular biology, and proficient skills in bioinformatics, particularly in the analysis of sequencing data, encompassing both long and short reads.
+Studying antimicrobial resistance, through two internships undertaken in environmental and medical fields, I have gained a solid experience in bacterial culture, molecular biology, and bioinformatics, particularly in the analysis of long and short-read sequencing products.

 #### Technical Skills :